 Category of Oriental Reed Warbler

 Oriental Reed Warbler is a passerine bird of eastern Asian countries belonging to the reed warbler genus of Acrocephalus.
-It was formerly classified as a subspecies of the great reed warbler (A. arundinaceus
+It was formerly classified as a subspecies of the great reed warbler (A. arundinaceus) of western Eurasia.

 Structure of Oriental Reed Warbler

 Oriental Reed Warbler is a large warbler.
 It is a bird of 18-20 cm long with a wingspan of 23-26 cm.
 The plumage is brown above with a paler rump and whitish tips to the tail feathers.
 The under parts are whitish below, browner on the flanks and under tail-coverts.
 There are narrow greyish streaks on the throat and breast.
 It has a dark eye-stripe and a whitish stripe above the eye.
 The fairly long, heavy bill is brownish above and pink below with a bright orange gape.
 The feet are grey.